Alkimik9000/api-start-express-ts/README.md

 ### 📦 Dependencies ###

-The `npm install` command should install the following required dependencies:
+The `npm install --save-dev typescript ts-node` is used to install two development dependencies: typescript and ts-node. installing these packages will also install their own dependencies as part of the installation process.
+These are the dependencies that are required for the enviroment to function properly:

      express: ^4.18.2
      axios: ^1.4.0